 But, what is an emergency, how much is an emergency replacement going to cost, and how quickly will the job get done?

-First up, let’s talk about safety concerns.
+First up, let’s talk about safety issues.

 If you smell gas, this is an immediate safety concern.

-Here’s what to do.
+Here’s what to do:

 An emergency boiler replacement is going to cost more than a typical installation.
 There are various engineers that work on 24-48 hour timelines for repairs & installs.

 To be able to service jobs this quickly, they have to charge more than they would for a typical installation.

 That said, an average installer will be able to complete a site visit and give a detailed quotation within 24 working hours.